epfl-ada/ada-2022-project-adawizardry/README.md

  ---
 ### Research Questions

 In this analysis we intend to answer the general question of **How have the movie industry changed throughout history?**, which itself can be divided in to several sub-questions.
-In the list below these are ordered by priority and how closely connected the sub-question is to the main one:
+In the list below these are ordered by priority.

 #### How have the movie industry changed throughout history?
->   -     Which genres have been most popular over time? / How many movies were produced by genre each year?
+>   - Which genres have become more or less popular over time?
->   -     Do historcal events affect the kind of movies afterwards?
+>   - Do historical events affect the kind of movies afterwards?
 (E.g., are there more spy movies after the Cold War?)
 >   - If and how are historical events reflected in subsequent movie plots?
 >   - How long is the latency between the event and the peak representations of that event?
 (E.g., most holocaust movies are made XX years after the event)
 >   - How long does it take for a trend in movies to die?
->    -    How does people's interest of movie change throughout time since an historical event
+>   - How do people's interest of of an historical event change throughout time.
+>   - How does the characteristics of genres change of time?
+>   - How does movie complexity change of time?

  ---

 ### Datasets

-The primary dataset will be the Movie Summary Corpus dataset from Carnegie Mellon University.
-This dataset contains movie metadata, character metadata, and plot summaries.
-This dataset will be used when investigating both proposed research questions from above.
-  For question (1), we want to compare the movie dataset with some real-world historical events.
+To answer some of the above questions, we need information of real-world historical events.
 We intend to use Wikipedia to get the data we need.
 What we need is: (a) some historical events and their time (the year they occurred) and (b) some words that characterize the historical event (ex. war, revolution, concert).
 To get (a) and (b) we can go for two routes.
-Either scrape a Wikipedia timeline article for the 20th and 21st century [2] and then use the Wikidata Items for each event to classify what type of event this is.
-There is an attribute in Wikidata Items called “instance of” which is suitable for this.
-If this path causes us trouble, for instance if the size of all this data is too large, we switch to choosing a few historical events ourselves.
-Currently, we have used [3] for this approach, and complemented it with Wikipedia pages of each event described in the article.
+The first one is to scrape a Wikipedia timeline article for the 20th and 21st century [2].
+If this path causes us trouble, for instance if the size of all this data is too large, we switch to choosing a few historical events ourselves [3].
+For the current pipeline, we are using the latter approach and complemented it with Wikipedia pages of each event described in the article.

 ### Analysis method